 Q: I use a cup, but I want to get cloth pads too.
 Which ones should I get?

-A: Interlabial pads or pad boosters as we like to call them, are mini pads essentially.
-They come in leaf or heart shapes and are composed of a topper fabric and an absorbent layer.
+A: Interlabial pads are mini pads essentially.
+They come in leaf and are composed of a topper fabric and an absorbent layer.
 You can fold or roll them into different shapes and tuck them between your vagina lips.
 They will catch any minor leaking.
 When using them with a pad, you can tuck them into your labia or lay them flat onto your pad as a booster.
 When the booster is tucked into the labia, it will help eliminate the gushing feeling, and also help direct the blood flow more to the centre of the pad.
 Though not for everyone, these little pads are a great addition to a stash collection.

 Q:Which topper fabric should I get?

-A: We offer mainly Pique toppers, which is a performance fabric similar to workout clothes.
-It's a breathable, wicking, stain resistant fabric.
-Perfect for cloth pads.
-It's soft and the prints don't fade!
-We also offer cotton toppers.
+A: I offer cotton toppers.
 These are a cheaper option compared to the pique toppers.
-Breathable, soft and organic.
+Breathable, soft and at times organic.
 You may find yourself working a little harder on controlling stains, but still a very great fabric option to carry in your stash.
-Other fabrics we carry at times, are Organic Bamboo Velour (OBV), Cotton Velour, Minky and at times, Cotton knit.

 Q: What do I do when I'm not home?
 I can't possibly use them at work or on vacation can I?

 A: If you're prepared, you have nothing to worry about!
 You'll need a waterproof bag of some sort.
 We like makeup bags or small wetbags.
-You'll carry your clean pads in one, and put your dirty ones in another (Unless you can find a double pocket bag, then just the one will do!)
 When you need to change, you'll simply bring your little bag with you.
 Put the dirty one in your bag, and put a clean one on.
 Once you get home, you'll soak/rinse your pads or store in the main bag as usual and voila!
 If you're on vacation, and have access to water, you'll do the same wash routine as you would at home.
-A drying strap would come in handy if space is limited.
-Hang them in the shower/bathtub or outside on a tree if your have privacy.
-It's probably easier then having a trash bag full of disposable you have to smell and look at your entire vacation.
+If you don't have access to a washing machine, wash them by hand.
+Hang/lay them in the shower/bathtub or outside on a tree if your have privacy.

-Q: I head the term dry storing and wet storing.
+Q: I heard the term dry storing and wet storing.
 What does this mean?

 A: These terms are used when talking about how you store your pads dirty.
 Dry storing means you do not rinse your pads after using them.
-You'll simply stick your dirty pad in a waterproof bag (leave a small crack open for airflow) and you'll rinse them after your entire cycle is done.
-Wet storing is when you'd rinse your pads and then store them in a waterproof (leaving a small crack open for airflow) and you'll wash them in the machine after your entire cycle is done.
+You'll simply stick your dirty pad in a waterproof bag (leave a small crack open for airflow) and you'll wash them after your entire cycle is done.
+Wet storing is when you'd rinse your pads and then store them in a waterproof bag (leave that crack for airflow again) or a pail/bucket, and you'll wash them in the machine after your entire cycle is done.